DhirajSah736/Weather-pulse/Readme.md

 - Live weather data by city search
 - Temperature, humidity, wind speed, and condition icons
-- Responsive design for all devic
+- Responsive design for all devices

 ## 🔧 Tech Stack